matejsvajger/laravel-mix-pug/README.md

 ## Introduction

-This package provides a plugin for Laravel Mix to compile pug templates. `laravel-mix-pug` requires Laravel Mix to work.
+This package provides a plugin for Laravel Mix to compile pug templates. `laravel-mix-pug-recursive` requires Laravel Mix to work.
 Please follow the instructions on how to use it on the package [repository](https://github.com/JeffreyWay/laravel-mix).

 ## Usage